gabrielenapolinic/PySTGEE/README.md

 This tool allows users to calibrate, cross-validate, and predict landslide susceptibility over a selected study area using a Random Forest model.
 By integrating static morphological factors with dynamic antecedent rainfall derived from satellite missions (GPM), PySTGEE extends traditional static susceptibility mapping into the temporal domain.

-More details about the original methodology can be found in the article: [Link to the article]

 ## Application Overview

 The application is designed to run in a Jupyter/Colab environment and automates the retrieval of environmental predictors, the training of the machine learning model, and the visualization of results.

 ### Key Features
-* **Space-Time Integration**: Merges static terrain units (e.g., Slope Units) with dynamic rainfall variables (7-day and 14-day cumulative rainfall) extracted from the JAXA GPM/GSMaP operational dataset (`JAXA/GPM_L3/GSMaP/v8/operational`).
+- **Space-Time Integration**: Merges static terrain units (e.g., Slope Units) with dynamic rainfall variables (7-day and 14-day cumulative rainfall) extracted from the JAXA GPM/GSMaP operational dataset (`JAXA/GPM_L3/GSMaP/v8/operational`).
-* **Machine Learning Core**: Utilizes a Random Forest Classifier (via `scikit-learn`) configured with balanced class weights to handle dataset imbalance.
+- **Machine Learning Core**: Utilizes a Random Forest Classifier (via `scikit-learn`) configured with balanced class weights to handle dataset imbalance.
-* **Rigorous Validation**: Implements Stratified K-Fold Cross-Validation to assess model robustness and generalization capabilities.
+- **Rigorous Validation**: Implements Stratified K-Fold Cross-Validation to assess model robustness and generalization capabilities.
-* **Interactive Dashboard**: Features a Graphical User Interface (GUI) built with `ipywidgets` and `geemap` for real-time interaction, threshold optimization (Youden's J statistic), and spatial visualization of model performance.
+- **Interactive Dashboard**: Features a Graphical User Interface (GUI) built with `ipywidgets` and `geemap` for real-time interaction, threshold optimization (Youden's J statistic), and spatial visualization of model performance.

 ## How to Use

 ### Data Requirements
 The PySTGEE workflow requires the definition of three specific Earth Engine assets in the configuration section:

 1. **Polygons Asset (Map Units)**: A feature collection defining the spatial domain (e.g., Slope Units or Grid Cells).
 These geometries must contain the static independent variables (e.g., Slope, Relief, Lithology, NDVI).
 2. **Points Asset (Inventory)**: A feature collection of historical landslide occurrences.
 Crucially, this dataset must include a temporal attribute (date of the event) to allow the association with dynamic rainfall data.
 3. **Prediction Asset**: The target feature collection for the forecasting phase (typically identical to the Polygons Asset).

 ### Automated Data Reduction (SRT Logic)
 Similar to the Spatial Reduction Tool (SRT), this script acts as a collector and spatial reducer of data from GEE.
 During the training phase, the script iterates through the historical event dates, retrieves the corresponding rainfall rasters, and calculates spatial statistics (mean and standard deviation) for each map unit using the `reduceRegions` method.